 How to Plant and Trim It

 This adaptable plant can be grown with and without soil, submerged and emersed.
 It is tried to plant the stems into the soil and as well in rock and wood.
 In all of these cases, the stems started to root and harbor themselves.
-If the plant has high lightning the stems will stay short.
-Also, you can use the shots that you will cut, to replant them or leave them to grow by themselves.
-But if you cut the stems horizontally the new growth takes a longer time.
+If the plant has high lightning, the stems will stay short.
+Also, you can use the shots you cut to replant them or leave them to grow by themselves.
+But if you cut the stems horizontally, the new growth takes a longer time.

 This plant can be cultivated by cutting.
 After trimming the plant, it will form a lot of side branches at the place where you made the cut.
 When the plant has good conditions, it will form horizontally growing shoots that will strike roots.